-The easiest way to explain the spiritual underground is to first ask you to imagine the overground - the highly visible and well established network of churches, ministries and institutions that are the face of Christianity to our world.
+The easiest way to help you understand the spiritual underground is to ask you to first imagine the spiritual overground - the highly visible, well-intentioned and well-established network of churches, ministries and institutions that are the face of Christianity to our world.

 Many bible stories show God instigating new stuff on the fringes of the established religious order.
-For example, John the Baptist!
+For example, the entrance of Jesus began with John the Baptist!

 For the most part, the underground has tried to avoid labels.
 However, its proximity to the real world has typically resulted in a slightly more ‘edgy’ faith and a ‘gritty’ involvement in issues of social justice and the marginalized in society.
 The movement has preferred not to brand this activity as a ‘special interest’, but fundamentally human.